Dictionary » Adjective Words » Uncommendable – Meaning, Definition, Synonyms and Antonyms

 Meanings of Uncommendable

 Uncommendable means lacking merit or value that would make it deserving of praise.
-It describes actions, behaviors, or things that are not respectable or admirable.
+It commonly describes actions, behaviors, or ideas that are not respectable, not worthy of recognition, or plainly inappropriate.

 Definition

-Uncommendable refers to something that is not praiseworthy or does not deserve recognition due to poor quality, lack of effort, or inappropriate nature.
+Uncommendable refers to something that is not praiseworthy or does not deserve recognition because of poor quality, lack of effort, or a character that is unsuitable for approval.

 Etymology

-The word uncommendable is formed by adding the prefix un- (meaning “not”) to commendable, which comes from the Latin commendare meaning “to praise or entrust.”
-Thus, uncommendable literally means “not worthy of praise.”
+The word uncommendable is formed by adding the prefix un- (meaning “not”) to commendable, which comes from Latin commendare meaning “to praise or entrust.”
+The term entered English through forms of commend used in formal writing for centuries, so uncommendable literally means “not worthy of praise.”

 Example Sentences

-• His uncommendable attitude during the group project disappointed everyone.
+• His uncommendable attitude during the group project disrupted the team and hurt morale.

 • Submitting copied work is uncommendable behavior in any academic setting.

-• The company’s uncommendable practices drew criticism from the public.
+• The company’s uncommendable practices were criticized after details emerged in the press.

 Uncommendable Synonyms